openaps/AndroidAPSdocs/docs/EN/Configuration/MedtronicPump.md

 # Medtronic Pumps

-**>>>> Medtronic pump driver is not part of AndroidAPS master yet.
-It will be available in next master version. <<<<**
+**>>>> Medtronic pump driver is from 2.5 version part of AndroidAPS (master).
+While this is the case, Medtronic driver should still be considered beta software.
+Please install only if you are expirenced user.
+At the moment we are still fighting with double Bolus issue (We get 2 boluses in treatments, which throws IOB calculation (if you experience this bug, please enable Double Bolus Logging in Medtronic configuration and provide your logs)). <<<<**

 ***

 Works only with older Medtronic pumps (details see below).
 Does not work with Medtronic 640G or 670G.

-***

-While Medtronic driver was tested with good test group, it is still considered a beta software, which means that until bigger audience tests it for a longer period of time, you will need to enable Engineering mode, to be able to see driver in AndroidAPS.

 ***